degatchi/Blockchain-Alpha/readme.md

 ## Auditing Approach
 - While auditing, always keep an open communication channel with the developers to make sure you can ask questions if you are not sure about what they intend something is meant to do.
 - Write test cases/fuzzing for the most critical functions.
+- If the dev patches/fixes are small and you are able to verify the changes you can continue, otherwise if the changes are large and change a good portion of the codebase, the current audit is essentially void and a new auditor should be used since reviewing a new codebase in such a small period of time wont be effective.

 1) Read about the project to get an idea of what the smart contracts are meant to do.
 Glance over all the resources about the project that were made available to you.
 2) Glance over the smart contracts to get an idea of the smart contracts architecture.
 Tools like Surya can come in handy.